 We unloaded all our stuff and went out on the town.
-The mix of glitz and poverty is much the same as in Hong Kong.
+The mix of glitz and poverty is the same in Hong Kong and Macau.
 Fancy buildings stacked right on top of very run down buildings.
 The storefronts here are lit up top to bottom with animated lettering.

 Instead of hiking all the way back, we just grabbed a cab from a casino close by.
 The concierge at this place told us how to take the public bus to where we were going, but neither one of us wanted to deal with the hassle.
 He said it was cheaper than a taxi, but when we did the math, the taxi was only $6.
 I will gladly pay $6 than walk another mile (and then some) to get to our next sight in this heat.